 The COVID-19-caused quarantine raised a wave of an unprecedented number of retail businesses to start E.commerce.
 Hence, to avoid stagnation, the businesses made quick decisions without spending too much time thinking about the various integrations.
 Unfortunately, quite quickly both the retailers and the customers experienced serious inconvenience due to non-integrated e-shop with the enterprise resource planning (ERP) systems.

-So, why is it necessary to combine these systems?
+So, why is it necessary to integrate the E.commerce and ERP?

 Probably, many of us have encountered a situation: you order a product online, and then you get the notification that your order is “out of stock”.
 Or, after picking up a shopping cart for dinner online and receiving a courier, you encounter that they haven’t delivered the main ingredient.
 Such cases and alike show that there is a gap between the ERP systems and the e-shop.
 To be more precise, it is an outcome of a non-coordinated activity between the trading platform and the ERP system.
 In conclusion, you get a disappointed customer.
 This step-by-step reduces the customer’s confidence in the seller.
 So, there is a high chance that this buyer will make the next purchase with your competitor, not you.